 When breakable items are being moved to your new home, try wrapping as many as you can with your t-shirts and other soft clothing.
 You will save a little on the cost of bubble wrap and pack two things simultaneously.
 Use your socks as extra padding when you have space in a fragile box to reduce movement.
 Even blankets can be wrapped around the furniture to prevent damage during transport.

 If you are moving glasses, it can help put a sock inside the item before wrapping it to prevent unintentional breakage.

 Once you have all of your items on the truck to go to your next place, remember to clean up your old home to earn back that security deposit.
 Ensure that you take pictures with a newspaper or media item that contains the current date to prove that the work was completed per your lease.
 You will need to take photographs of wet surfaces, the cleaners you used, and a video walkthrough after completing everything with that newspaper in hand and visible the entire time will help protect you against baseless claims.

 7. Take care of yourself.

 Moving can be stressful, but it should also be a celebration.
-Make sure that you have some Champagne (or your preferred beverage) ready when you have all of your stuff inside your new place.
-During the moving process, it is helpful to have a bag with a change of clothes, necessary toiletries, your phone charger, and any other essentials that can help you to get through the day.
+Ensure that you have some Champagne (or your preferred beverage) ready when you have all of your stuff inside your new place.
+During the moving process, it is helpful to have a bag with a change of clothes, necessary toiletries, phone charger, and any other essentials that can help you get through the day.

 Even if you are not entirely unpacked by the end of the day, take the time to go through your usual evening routine.
 It will help you to become more comfortable with the new space.